source-foundry/font-line/docs/README.rst

     --- Ratio of TypoLineGap to UPM ---
     TypoLineGap / UPM:  0.2

+The report includes the font version string, a SHA-1 hash digest of the font file, and OpenType table metrics that are associated with line spacing in the font.

 Unix/Linux/OS X users can write this report to a file with the ``>`` command line idiom:

 ::

     $ font-line report TheFont.ttf > font-report.txt

+You can modify ``font-report.txt`` to the file path of your choice.

 Vertical Metrics Modifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^